12/17/2024

 Looking for a Physical Therapist?

 Want to try dry needling?
-Check out my physical therapy or personal training services if you are interested.
-Schedule a free consultation here, or just follow along for my free content on Instagram and Youtube.
+Check out my physical therapy and strength training services if you are interested.
+Don’t want to commit to sessions?
+Schedule a one time virtual assessment here, or just follow along for my free content on Instagram and Youtube.